ZipCPU/cputest-harness/README.md

 To use:

-1. Arrange your design so that your I/O ports include those listed in the [flash_image.pcf) file.
+1. Arrange your design so that your I/O ports include those listed in the [pcf](flash_image.pcf) file.
 2. Place your binary image in the main directory
 3. Run make